Tis No Deceit to Deceive the Deceiver

 deception:

 interrogation, and leave.
-“I told you the truth, but you say I’m1982) held was the surest behavioral sign of
+“I told you the truth, but you say I’m1982) held was the surest behavioral sign of The most significant behavior symptom that is indicative of guilt

 is after a subject has been accused as guilty during an interrogation